 - Allow to boil for 3 minutes - until the sugar goes from clear to lightly golden (not brown!)

-- Leave the burner on, remove the sauce pan from the heat and whisk in 1 tbsp of margarine.
+- Leave the burner on, remove the sauce pan from the heat and whisk in 1 tablespoon of margarine.

 - Put back onto the heat, allow to boil and whisk constantly for 3 minutes.